Princess047/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
 -script 0 creates an alias ls for task 0
+-script 1 prints hello user, where user is the current Linux user